97% of missionaries serve where the gospel is already known.

 • outside missionaries face major barriers

-• local believers often serve with little support3 billion people live in hard places.Yet these regions receive only a small fraction of the world’s missionaries and mission funding.Frontier Discovery Project exists to help change that.
+• local believers often serve with little supportMore than 3 billion people — nearly 40% of the world — live in these hard places.Yet these regions receive only a small share of the world’s missionaries and mission funding.Frontier Discovery Project exists to help change that.

 • 96% — People living in hard places

-We prepare people for long-term work in hard places through mentoring, field exposure, and hands-on training experiences both at home and abroad.Many short-term mission experiences inspire people but rarely lead to long-term service.
+We equip frontier workers for long-term service in hard places through mentoring, field exposure, and hands-on training both at home and abroad.Many short-term mission experiences inspire people but rarely lead to long-term service.
 Across the missions world, only about 1 in 500–1,000 participants eventually become long-term missionaries.Among those who train with Frontier Discovery Project, roughly 1 in 25–30 go on to serve long-term.

 In many hard places, foreign missionaries face enormous barriers.But local believers often have access outsiders never will.Frontier Discovery Project works alongside trusted local leaders in sensitive regions, helping provide strategy, funding, and logistical support so the work can continue and grow.In some areas, these partners are the only known believers serving their communities.

-Many hard places remain difficult to access.Through strategic trips and collaborative projects, Frontier Discovery Project works with local partners to explore new regions, build relationships, and start new ministry locations and churches.These efforts often help open new pathways for the gospel where none previously existed.
+Many hard places remain difficult to access.Through strategic trips and collaborative projects, Frontier Discovery Project works with local partners to explore new regions, build relationships, and help establish new ministry locations and churches.These efforts open new pathways for the gospel in places where the message of Jesus has rarely — and sometimes never — been heard.

 The Work So FarFrontier Discovery Project is still growing, but the impact is already visible.• 300+ people trained